-These are 5 apps that will make your business sturdier, and more organized.
+Here are five apps that will make your business sturdier and more organized.
 There’s so much to track as a small business owner.
 Stacks of unorganized papers, making up numbers for your accountant, losing unread emails in an email chain.
 Whatever your pain point, there’s probably an app for it.

 Matt and Curtis talk about apps to make your life easier.

-Make life easier by only having to remember one password, snapping pics of documents then shredding them, automatically audit-proof your business.
-We'll also talk about tools that improve communication and task distribution within your teams.
+We'll talk about the best tech tools for small business.
+Make life easier by only having to remember one password, snapping pics of documents then shredding them, and automatically audit-proofing your business.
+We'll also discuss tools that improve communication and task distribution within your teams.

 What it’s for: Password management